CAREERS & INTERNSHIPS

 Job Skills Required:

-• General office skills (typing – minimum of 55 wpm, filing, answering phones, etc.)
+- General office skills (typing, filing, answering phones, etc.)

 Job Responsibilities:

-• Monitor cameras and enforce access control and safety procedures.
+- Monitor security cameras and enforce access control and safety procedures.

-• Manage in-kind gifts and donations received at the front desk and promptly notify appropriate staff.
+- Receive in-kind gifts and donations accepted at the front desk and promptly notify appropriate staff.

 Internships